Hormizd I Kushanshah: Coinage

 Coins of Hormizd I Kushanshah were minted at Kabul, Balkh, Herat, and Marw.
 The synchronicity of the Kushano-Sasanians with the rulers of the Kushan Empire is rather well established, as a large quantity of the early copper coins of Hormizd I Kushanshah from the south of the Hindu-Kush were overstruck by the Kushan Emperor Vasudeva II (r.
 275–300).
 Some of Hormizd I Kushanshah's coins imitate Kushan coinage, with king standing in Kushan military dress on the obverse, and the deity Oesho on the reverse.
 Other coins however follow more closely the Sasanian pattern, with him being portrayed in the Sasanian style, and with fire altar or deity on the reverse.

-On the observe of the coins, Hormizd I Kushanshah is wearing a crown shaped as the head of a lion.
+On the obverse of the coins, Hormizd I Kushanshah is wearing a crown shaped as the head of a lion.
 The lion was a symbol of Nana, the eastern counterpart to Anahita, the goddess of fertility, and was a derivative of the Mesopotamian goddess Inanna.
 Lions, along with leopards and cats were regarded as evil animals in Zoroastrianism, and were thus disfavoured.
 Nevertheless, the lion may have been chosen as the symbol of Nana/Anahita by the Kushano-Sasanians, regardless of its unfavorable implication.

 A couple of overstrikes on coins of Hormizd I by the Parataraja ruler Datayola are known.